piotreksko/Makao-React-Redux/README.md

 * If an Ace is played, the player playing the Ace can call a suit suit of choice.

 Multiples action cards can be played, i.e. Player 1 plays three 2s and the next player in sequence must pick up 6 cards unless they have another 2.
 This is the same for 3's, 4's and Kings.

-### Things to improve:

-* AI algorithm
-* More features e.g. more AI players
-* Convert to another framework.